thelia-modules/Moneris/Readme.md

 - set 'API token' to 'yesguy'
 - set 'Store ID' to 'store5'
 - select API sandbox environment
+In the frontoffice
+- use the index_dev.php instead of index.php in your URL
-At Moneris test environment (https://esqa.moneris.com/mpg/)
+- make an order with Moneris using 4242424242424242 as card number At Moneris test environment (https://esqa.moneris.com/mpg/)
 - connect to Moneris test store at  and use provided credentials (use 'store5' as Store ID)
 - retrieve your test in the 'REPORTS' tab -> 'transactions' subtab

+Note : your transaction won't be approved in all cases as Moneris uses the penny value of the transaction amount to send different responses (approved, declined, etc.).
+For more information about penny values responses, please refer to Moneris developer guidelines at https://developer.moneris.com/